When comparing tour operator software, bike tour guides should look for a system that:

 • Tickets (design these with QR or bar codes)

-• Upsells to push extras
+• Upsells to promote extras

 • Reminders before upcoming experiences

-• Thank you’s after experiences
+• Thank you after experiences

 • Referral or review requests